 What Does This Mean To You?

-First responders will not attend community events, like school visits, community
+First responders cannot attend community events, like school visits, community Association meetings, or neighborhood gatherings.

-If you think you may have the Coronavirus, don’t go to the hospital.
-First call your primary care physician and follow their instructions!
+If you think you may have the Coronavirus, call your primary care physician and follow their instructions!

 Every year there are those cases where the legal time light personal fireworks has come and gone and folks find that one bag of boomers and sparklers they forgot to use.
 Understandably, a lot of folks are uncomfortable about storing them for a year–probably a wise idea.
 So, the three tips for safe disposal of fireworks are: